 Monster Hunter 3 Ultimate is a 3DS and Wii U version of Capcom's Monster Hunter Tri, originally released for the Wii.
 The game features additional character classes, areas and quests previously seen in other incarnations of the game.
 Water areas removed from the PSP version are back in.
 Another new addition is a lock-on camera option to address complaints leveled against the games' camera.
 In Japan, the 3DS version was among the first games compatible with the Circle Pad Pro accessory.
 It was released in Japan on December 10, 2011.

 On September 13, 2012, the announcement was made that the game will be localized and released in the west for the Wii U and 3DS.
 The English localization was again handled by 8-4, Ltd. who also localized Monster Hunter Tri for the west.

 The console version features online multiplayer and save game transfer as well as cross-platform multiplayer with the 3DS version.
 The online multiplayer was originally region locked until a game update on April 15, 2013, that combined the North America and Europe servers as well as adding the highly demanded Off-TV Play feature.
 The Japanese multiplayer portion of the game remains region locked.

-On January 17th, 2012, the release dates were announced along with confirmation of voice chat for the Wii U version (via the GamePad microphone) as well as a day-1 patch adding optional USB-keyboard support on the Wii U. The game will be available as a Nintendo eShop downloadable title and a free demo was made be available February 21st on both the 3DS and Wii U eShop.
-The Wii U version is 6.07 GB.
+On January 17, 2012, the release dates were announced along with confirmation of voice chat for the Wii U version (via the GamePad microphone) as well as a day-1 patch adding optional USB keyboard support on the Wii U. The game will be available as a Nintendo eShop downloadable title and a free demo was made be available February 21, 2013, on both the 3DS and Wii U eShop.
+The Wii U version takes up 6.07 GB of storage.